 - Program Care Management $60,000

-This program provides two case managers to coordinate services in the community to assist in facilitating needed resources to meet basic needs and promote health and wellness.
+This program provides case managers to coordinate services in the community to assist in facilitating needed resources to meet basic needs and promote health and wellness.
 The case managers assist in reducing barriers to attending treatment and assist in engaging individuals to be more successful in their treatment.
 The case manager providing services for adolescents works closely with parents/guardians to establish healthy home environments that foster recovery and resiliency.
+The new sober living activities program is also included.

 Freedom Center's Strengthening Families (SF) program is designed to support adult family members and children of addicts (COA's) with a focus on navigating the challenging situations common in relationships between children of all ages and their addicted family members.
 Services target understanding family member's addiction, how to navigate maintaining a more healthy relationship and learning positive communication and coping skills.
 Program Objectives include: - Family members of addicts of all ages will better understand addiction and their role in recovery - Family members will better understand healthy boundaries and ways to provide self care - All participants will learn skills to find and utilize supports and manage relationship dynamics